Telejato: History

-the Italian Communist Refoundation Party (Partito della Rifondazione Comunista or PRC) which, in turn, sold it, in 1999, to Giuseppe "Pino" Maniaci, a Sicilian building-contractor and entrepreneur.
+the Italian Communist Refoundation Party (Partito della Rifondazione Comunista or PRC) which, in turn, sold it, in 1999, to Giuseppe "Pino" Maniaci, a Sicilian building-contractor and entreprenuer.

 At the time of its purchase by Maniaci, the station was ostensibly in a state of "impending financial collapse", due to the debts incurred by its previous management.
 Moreover, its classification as "community television" carried an advertising limit of three minutes per hour.
 Maniaci's stated intention was to turn his mostly family-run Telejato into a "miniature, amateur CNN", as he called it, and, therefore, "the world’s longest TV news programme" was born, with a total of two hours of service, from 2:30 pm until 4:30pm.

 Gradually, Telejato turned to investigative reportage, first turning its attention to local polluters.
 The station has been sued "more than 200 times" from Distilleria Bertolino alone, on account of the many reportages carried out by Telejato into alleged pollution by the distillery factory.

 The Sicilian Mafia eventually became the station's main subject of reporting.

+On 5 May 2022, Maniaci announced live on television the shutdown of its historic transmitter after 33 years of usage, consequence of the switch off: Telejato, in fact, was not included in the list of stations making the conversion to the second generation of digital terrestrial television.
+At the same time it launched a crowdfunding campaign using the GoFundMe platform to gather funds to convert to the DVB-T2 standard.
+On 1 January 2023, Pino Maniaci announced the opening of Telejato's new digital LCN (195), made possibile thanks to the donations obtained up until that point, and relaunched funds to cover maintenance costs for the entire year, at the sum of €40,000.
+The station is also available on mobile apps available on the Play Store and Apple Store, on smart TVs on channel 15 and accessing the Telejato section after clicking the central button of the remote control.